 The other issue is that Prisma’s servers are required as part of the filter process.
 That means you need a data connection when using the app, and also that, at particularly busy times, the process becomes unavailable.

 A few of the filters are a bit lacklustre compared to others too, but that’s hardly a deal-breaker.
 In fact, all our above complaints are pretty minor, and they certainly shouldn’t deter you from giving Prisma a try.

 Where can I get it?

-Prisma launched on the Apple App Store (working with any device running iOS 8.0 or later), and on 25 July it appeared on Google Play (for devices running Android 4.1 and above).
+Currently, Prisma is available only through the Apple App Store, and works with any device running iOS 8.0 or later.
 It’s free, and unlike many apps of this type, there are no in-app purchases unlocking the best filters; everything is included in the base app.